How to Fill Out an MV-104 in New York

 What Will Happen If I Don’t or Didn’t File an MV-104 Accident Report in New York?

-If you did not file your MV-104 accident report, nothing will happen unless someone requests it within 4 years.
+If you do not file your MV-104 accident report, your driver’s license and/or registration will not be suspended unless and until someone requests it within 4 years.
 NYS DMV keeps accident reports for 4 years from the date of an accident.

 Who would request a copy of my MV-104 accident report?
-Either the other driver, an attorney for the other driver, or any insurance company could request a copy of your report from the DMV.
+Either the other driver, a personal injury attorney for the other driver, a passenger, or any insurance company will usually request a copy of your report from the DMV.

 What will happen if someone requests my MV-104 accident report within 4 years?
 NYS DMV will send you a letter telling you that you must file your report within 35 days to avoid suspension of your driver’s license.
 You must then file your MV-104 accident report.